Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- In his one matchup against the Titans, Higgins' 78 receiving yards total is 13.5 more than his over/under for Saturday's game (64.5).
+- Higgins had 78 receiving yards per game in one career matchup against the Titans, 14.5 more than his receiving yards prop bet over/under for Saturday's game (63.5).

-- Higgins did not have a touchdown catch in that matchup against the Titans.
+- Higgins did not have a touchdown catch in that outing against the Titans.

-- The 263.8 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.
+- This week Higgins will face the NFL's 26th-ranked pass defense (263.8 yards allowed per game).

-- The Titans' defense is eighth in the league, giving up 1.4 passing touchdowns per game.
+- With 24 passing TDs allowed this season, the Titans defense is ranked eighth in the league.

 Recent Performances